cqcn1991/Wind-Speed-Analysis/readme.md

 ## The Probability Model

-The model I'm using is Gaussian Mixture Models, or simply put, the sum of some normal distributions.
+The model I'm using is Gaussian Mixture Model, or simply put, the sum of some normal distributions.
 The idea is very simple:

 #### 1. For a certain wind character, the wind vector (speed and direction) follows the normal distribution: